 I did not think Dallas could win with Tony Romo, but this team does not have a shot without him.
-Cowboys backup Kyle Orton is being asked to keep up with Eagles quarterback Nick Foles in a winner-take-all game.
+Cowboys backup Kyle Orton is being asked to keep up with Eagles quarterback Nick Foles in a winner-take-all game on Sunday.
 That is a tough task for most quarterbacks, but considering Orton’s last start was for Kansas City against Denver on January 1, 2012, it might be mission impossible.

 Chicago definitely didn't look good on Sunday night, don't think that carries over to the NFC North showdown vs. Green Bay?